 What I find intensely interesting is that both the Biblical account and the historians are pointing their reader’s attention to the fact that the Bible has the original story for the source of so many legends, myths, and religious aberrations.
-They’re saying, “You know that story of Hercules, Gilgamesh, and the rest of the Babylonian and Eygptian myths of the adventures of their demigods?
-Here’s the original guys!”
-This was another reason why I was so inspired to tell the story.
+They’re saying, “You know that story of Hercules, Gilgamesh, and the rest of the Babylonian and Egyptian myths of the adventures of their demigods?
+Here’s the original story in Genesis!”

 2. It’s the simplest way to interpret the text

 Maybe I should have led with this point, but I wanted to give you some general context for the interpretation before diving into the textual evidence itself.